 - Not transferred to countries outside EEA without adequate protection

 People can request a copy of personal data held about them, subject to certain exemptions, by submitting a ‘Subject Access’ request.
-There are two forms for making a Subject Access Request – F337 form (271 downloads) for data held on South Wales Police local systems and/or ACRO SAR1 form (182 downloads) to request details of convictions held on the Police National Computer (PNC).
+There are two forms for making a Subject Access Request – F337 form (765 downloads) for data held on South Wales Police local systems and/or the ACRO SAR1 form which you can access from the ACRO website, to request details of convictions held on the Police National Computer (PNC).

 How we use personal information

 If you would like more details about how we process information, please take a look at our guidance document: How South Wales Police Uses Personal Information (407 downloads) .